antonioastorino/Digital-Circuit-Simulator/README.md

 Creating a project or a test file requires that the header file has `.hpp` extension and the implementation file has `.cpp` extension.
 In addition,

 - project files must have a name starting with `prj-`
-- project files must be located in located in `./src/Projects/`
+- project files must be located in `./src/Projects/`
 - the header file must be included in `./src/Projects/prj-all.cpp`
 - the function that represents the entry point to the project must be listed in `main()` of `./src/Projects/prj-all.cpp`
 - test files must have a name starting with `test-`
-- test files must be located in located in `./test/Projects/`
+- test files must be located in `./test/Projects/`
 - the header file must be included in `./src/Tests/test-all.cpp`
 - the function that represents the entry point to the test must be listed in `main()` of `./src/Tests/test-all.cpp`